UABPeriopAI/Grant_Guide/README.md

 *Note* -  This tool is not designed to provide final drafts of grant proposal or allow researchers to not validate their research idea and study design.
 Drafts submitted directly from this tool without thorough revision will have a near zero chance of being funded.

 ## Getting Started
-## Setting up the Environment
-The application was built and tested in a Windwos Subsystem for Linux 2 (WSL2) environment.
-The software should work in either a WSL2 or Linux environment.
-If you are using a Linux environment, skip the installation steps for WSL2.
-While it is possible to get this tool to work without all these steps, we highly encourage users to install WSL2, Docker, and VSCode for the optimal experience using this software.

-### Install WSL2 on Windwos
-  Follow the instructions for [installing WSL2](https://github.com/UABPeriopAI/MLOpsTemplate/wiki/Setting-up-WSL2).

-### Install Git inside WSL2
-Additionally, you may want to follow the [instructions for our recommended usage of git in WSL2](https://github.com/UABPeriopAI/MLOpsTemplate/wiki/Recommended-git-Usage-in-WSL2).

-### Install Docker
-Follow the instructions for [installing Docker](https://github.com/UABPeriopAI/MLOpsTemplate/wiki/Setting-up-Docker) from the MLOps Template repository Wiki.

-### Install VSCode
-Follow the instructions for [installing VSCode](https://github.com/UABPeriopAI/MLOpsTemplate/wiki/Installing-VSCode) from the MLOps Template repository Wiki.

 ### Obtain and Deploy the software
 Once the environment is setup, follow these steps to access this generative AI grant drafting tool: